-The Blob (1958)
+4. The Blob (1958)

-This under-appreciated gem is more known now for the theme song that launched the career of Burt Bacharach rather than its own merits, and that’s a shame, because this is such a classic mash up of the “Teen-Agers On the Loose” genre and Whack-Job 50’s Science Fiction.
+This under-appreciated gem is more known now for the theme song that launched the career of Burt Bacharach rather than its own merits, and that’s a shame, because this is such a classic mash up of the “Teen-Agers Run Amok” genre and Whack-Job 50’s Science Fiction.
 Steve McQueen is the star of the movie, his first role with top billing, and he was pretty embarrassed about it years later.
 Personally, I'd have been more upset about being cast as a 28-year old juvenile delinquent.

-What’s so interesting about The Blob is that it’s unstoppable in a kind of Lovecraftian sort of way.
+What’s so interesting about the eponymous Blob is that it’s unstoppable in a kind of Lovecraftian boogum sort of way.
 And while it’s easy to ascribe characteristics of mass consumerism in the 1950s to the amorphous, insatiable goo from space, you can’t help but laugh at the irony of the ending and consider the fact that if the blob were real, global warming (excuse me, climate change) would have killed us all by now.

-Night of the Creeps (1986)
+3. Night of the Creeps (1986)

 One of the best things (some would say “only good thing”) about the 1980s was the explosion of horror films and novels, the likes of which we’ve not seen before or since.
 Night of the Creeps is a film that wears its “80’s-ness” like a bad prom tuxedo, but what it lacks in timelessness, it makes up for in effective and creepy critters that want to take us over.

 Ridley Scott made his reputation on this old school suspense thriller filmed in the confines of a space ship.
 This was a return to some of the more traditional methods of monster movies, in that audiences didn’t see the alien until the very end of the film.
-As such, the glimpse we do get are more than enough to freak out and terrify, while the ship’s asshole cat, Jones, provides most of the jump scares for the film.
+As such, the glimpses we do get are more than enough to freak out and terrify, while the ship’s asshole cat, Jones, provides most of the jump scares for the film.
 The rest is all tension and great acting from a really good cast, and would have been just fine as a movie except for one thing: The Face Hugger.

-From the second that egg splits open to John Hurt’s wonderful surprise death, it’s those scenes that lift Alien up into the classic category.
+From the second that egg splits open to John Hurt’s wonderful surprise death, it’s those scenes that lift Alien up into the modern classic category.
 That scene at the dinner table was a shocker for everyone, including the cast, who were not in on the joke.
 It’s not a surprise that the movie won an Oscar for best visual effects.
 While the franchise that followed is charitably considered uneven at best, the first film is a modern classic by any definition.

-The Thing (1982)
+1. The Thing (1982)